-New Jersey Transit and Academy Bus Lines offers bus service throughout the region with direct and connecting service to New York and other major regional destinations.
+New Jersey Transit and Academy Bus Lines offers bus service throughout the region with direct and connecting service to New York City and other major regional destinations.
 County Route 534 (m24) currently services the Atlantic Highlands area.

-- Atlantic Highlands currently has park and ride lots to serve the ferry service, however, none connect with the New Jersey Transit bus lines. - Revision to the current zoning ordinance could grant businesses in the Atlantic Highlands area the ability to allow parking for commuters for a small fee without having to obtain approval from the local zoning board. - Improve existing bus stops for convenience and safety.
+- Atlantic Highlands currently has park-and-ride lots to serve the ferry service, however, none connect with the New Jersey Transit bus lines. - Improve existing bus stops for convenience and safety.